nilsiker/godam/README.md

 ![rust 1.77](https://img.shields.io/badge/rust-1.77-orange)

-> 💡 Godam does not yet support install addons to Godot project.
+> 💡 Godam does not yet support installing addons to Godot project.
 >
 > This is a prioritized planned feature.